-This is possibly the most controversial thing John could have possibly written into his gospel’s prologue.
-If he had an audience up until verse 14, he just lost them all.
-Greeks and Jews both agreed that the flesh was corrupt, bad, base, unclean, impure, and something to escape.
+This is possibly the most controversial thing John could have written into his gospel’s prologue.
+If he had a captive audience up until verse 14, he just lost them all.
+Greeks and Jews alike agreed that the flesh was corrupt – base, unclean, impure, something to escape.
 Neither the Greek “Logos” nor the Jewish “Word” would ever become flesh.
 Both Greeks and Jews believed that the whole point of life was to escape this physical earth and the flesh that enslaves us, and live on a purely spiritual plane.

 But then John comes along and says that the Word, God himself, doesn’t want us to escape the flesh, and actually, he became flesh like us in order to share that experience with us, and redeem it for us forever.
 We call this the incarnation, and it truly is almost unbelievable.
 He who is fully God became fully human.
 The second person of the Trinity, the eternal Son, the Word, did not “put on flesh.”
 He did not enter into or possess an already existing body.
 Nor did a person in the flesh achieve god-like status, putting on divinity.
 Other religions have proposed both of these.
 But our God did something no other God has ever done.
 The 100% God became 100% human.

-“In God’s incarnation, in the human Jesus of Nazareth, the Absolute became relative, the Almighty – a baby, the Ancient of Days – nowadays, the Divine – human, the Eternal – temporal, the Immortal – mortal, The Infinite – finite.
+“In God’s incarnation, in the human Jesus of Nazareth, the Absolute became relative, the Almighty became a baby, the Divine became human, the Eternal became temporal, the Immortal became mortal, the Infinite became finite.
 The believing human race is deeply grateful for this Immense Descent.”Frederick Bruner

 But why?
 Why would God do this?
 Why would he stoop so low?